gsierra-tech/Final_Project_Sierra/README.md

 Run the code for training the model:
     python CNN.py
-    The model will be saved under "cnn_best model.pth" For this model a "model_metrics_summary.csv" and a "CNN_best_model_consusion_matrix.csv" will be created
+    The model will be saved under "cnn_best model.pth" For this model a "model_metrics_summary.csv" and a "CNN_best_model_confusion_matrix.csv" will be created

 Running the Streamlit App: